jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     21. 08-Aug-21 Ticket 1113 - pull upstream changes, so incorporated this change to fix Linux: xfce4 and gnome terminal can not be terminated
     22. 08-Aug-21 no ticket ref# - pull upstream changes, so incorporated this change for scripting change to Print more information when someone calls a native function from squirrel incorrectly.
     23. 08-Aug-21 Updated the Installer_Pages.odt for installer user install changes.
+    24. 09-Aug-21 Ticket 1125 - Only show valid compilers in the Compiler Selection dialog (if you load a project with invalid compiler and go to the build options).
+The function is CompilerFactory::SelectCompilerUI(msg).
+    25. 09-Aug-21 Ticket 1126 - Add compiler validation checking when loading a project.

 SOURCE:
 =======